Juuanek/PORTFOLIO-LONG-VERSION/README.md

 ### <p align="center">CONTENT

 I know that this is probably too long version of portfolio but I see it may be interesting for somebody to better understand my point of view.
-And I think that if you read it all out than you must be really determined and interested in my persona
+And I think that if you read it all out than you must be really determined and interested in my person

 🟢 [**ABOUT ME**](#aboutme) <p align="right"> [**PODCASTS ABOUT SOFTWARE TESTING**](#podcasts) 🟢